jdieramon/jdieramon.github.io/pages/top10_qPCR.md

 This is a summary of major steps steps required throughout the entire workflow that may influence the accuracy and reliability of results.

+### Experimental design
+It is astonishing how few publications have explored the reliability and reproducibility of results on the basis of the experimental design itself (Rieu and Powers, 2009).

 ### DNAse treatement
 A suitable strategy is to perform a proper DNase treatment followed by a careful check for the absence of DNA through qPCR